Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

 This is a `VictoriaMetrics` Exporter for extracting metrics from a server using the Redfish API.
 The hostname of the server has to be passed as target parameter in the http call.

-All these steps need to be followed post install/upgrade CSM services.
+All these steps need to be followed after installing or upgrading CSM services.

 ## Configure domain name for ClusterStor management node

-NOTE: The below steps needs to be performed on the ClusterStor E1000 node.
+NOTE: The following steps need to be performed on the ClusterStor E1000 node.

 In order to provide SMART data to the `victoria-metrics` time series database, the Redfish Exporter must be configured with domain name from ClusterStor primary management node.

 1. Find the `ip address` of both mgmt nodes on the external access network (EAN) of ClusterStor.

-    1. If static EAN IP addresses are configured on the mgmt nodes in the, following command will show what they are:
+    1. If static EAN IP addresses are configured on the mgmt nodes, then the following command will show what they are:

         ```bash
         [root@kjcf01n00 ~]# cscli ean ipaddr show